hacickn/Smart-Home-Bilkent-G2C/detailed/PC_USER_INTERFACE_README.md

 7) Rebuild project and run.
 ---

->To experience the program there are for users in the program( Each user type has different features ).
+>To experience the program there are four users in the program( Each user type has different features ).
 ```
  UserName       Password      User Type
 - david     |    cs102    |    Parent